 Investments injurious to national security: An acquisition of all or part of a Canadian business (whether or not it constitutes an acquisition of control) may be subject to a national security review where the ISI Minister determines it may be injurious to Canada's national security.
-Investments involving sensitive sectors such as defense, critical infrastructure, critical goods and services, and strategic materials, investments into businesses with proximity or access to sensitive government installations, and investments by state-owned enterprises often attract increased national security scrutiny.
+Investments involving sensitive sectors such as defence, critical infrastructure, critical goods and services, strategic materials, investments into businesses with proximity or access to sensitive government installations, investments by state-owned enterprises, and investments by investors from certain jurisdictions (notably the People's Republic of China, Russia and in the Middle East) often attract increased national security scrutiny.